 What constitutes sexual abuse?

-That said, more often than not, patients I’ve worked with who’ve shared questionable experiences in their childhood too often downplay the behavior the sexual behavior of adults responsible, dismissing it as “not a big deal,” or citing that it was in fact consensual (even when it clearly could not have been).
-While it is not my place to decide for you what was and was not abuse, I have some strong beliefs and principles about sex and sexual contact:
+That said, more often than not, patients we’ve worked with who’ve shared questionable experiences in their childhood too often downplay the sexual behavior of adults responsible, dismissing it as “not a big deal,” or citing that it was, in fact, consensual (even when it clearly could not have been).
+While it is not our place to decide for you what was and was not abuse, we have some strong beliefs and principles about sex and sexual contact:

 - Unwanted sex, sexual play, touching, exposing, or sexually-explicit conversation is never okay, regardless of the ages of the participants.